Annalise Perricone, PhD

 I hold a PhD in Clinical Psychology from Yale University, where my research focused on factors influencing the effectiveness of treatment for biologically based depression.
 This training informs my evidence-based, compassionate, and results-driven approach to therapy.

-Psychology Associate, Washington, DC
+Psychology Associate in Washington, DC and Virginia

-under the clinical supervision of Dr. J. Dawn Johnson
+under the clinical supervision of Dr. J. Dawn Johnson and Dr. Sydney Rosen

 PhD in Clinical Psychology, Yale University